MicrosoftDocs/win32/desktop-src/WinProg64/using-new-data-types-in-your-idl-file.md

 ---
 title: Using New Data Types in Your IDL File
-description: The Basetsd.h header file defines the new data types needed for writing applications that run on both 32- and 64-bit Windows. ms.assetid: '99a3904b-9120-4d1d-bd8c-1eb299bd6b27'
+description: The Basetsd.h header file defines the new data types needed for writing applications that run on both 32- and 64-bit Windows. ms.assetid: 99a3904b-9120-4d1d-bd8c-1eb299bd6b27
+keywords:
-keywords: ["Basetsd.h header file 64-bit Windows Programming", "data types in IDL file 64-bit Windows Programming"]
+- Basetsd.h header file 64-bit Windows Programming
+- data types in IDL file 64-bit Windows Programming ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using New Data Types in Your IDL File